When is the Eurovision Song Contest 2018?

 The running order for the Eurovision 2018 Grand Final is as follows:

 Who decides the Eurovision running order?
-And how do they decide who performs when?

 Allow the Eurovision experts to explain…